 - BURN THIS BEDDING!
 Or haul it far away and put it in a HOT compost pile.
-The heat from the hot compost pile can kill the stick tight fleas.
-That’s what I did and I’ve had no problem.
+High heat from the a compost pile can kill the sticktight fleas and the bedding is a great organic material.

 - Add all new bedding and nesting material along with a healthy layer of DE.

 - Choose a flea spray of your choice and treat the coop, while the chickens are away.
 Spray as often as needed until your flea problem is gone.
 I absolutely love Vet’s Best spray because it’s essential oil-based and safer than others I’ve found.

 I use this spray in my home, around my rabbit hutches, and on my dogs’ beds!
 If you’re wondering how to remove sticktight fleas from your dog, this spray is a good first step outside of flea medication!
 Read my honest review of Vet’s Best Spray and why I love it!

 Other methods I read about

 Most of the methods I read about involved applying actual flea and tick medication to the neck of your birds, as you would do with a cat or dog.
 I deemed it a last resort.